As pilots are much more at risk of hearing damage than the vast majority of the population, it’s important to protect your hearing whenever you fly.

 Not only do these Decibullz Custom Molded Earplugs deliver a tailored fit, but they also provide excellent hearing protection with a 31dB Noise Reduction Rating.

-The earplugs easily and quickly molded to the exact shape of my ear for superior comfort and noise isolation.
-Fortunately, I didn’t have to worry about getting the fit right the first time, as they are re-moldable.
+The earplugs easily and quickly mold to the exact shape of your ear for superior comfort and noise isolation.
+Fortunately, you don’t have to worry about getting the fit right the first time, as they are re-moldable.

 Best Pressure Regulation: Alpine FlyFit Ear Plugs